Single View Refractive Index Tomography with Neural Fields

 \section{Conclusion}

-In this paper we present a novel method for the tomography of continuous refractive fields from single-view intensity measurements with neural fields.
-Our method succeeds at reconstructing randomly generated index of refraction fields with varying light source density.
-By leveraging the known location of light emitters, our method reconstructs refractive volumes from only a single viewpoint that rival those of multiview methods.
-Finally, we have shown refractive reconstruction results on a simulated distribution of dark matter halos, which show promise for the application of our method to real weak lensing survey data for dark matter mapping.
+In this paper we present a novel method for the tomography of continuous refractive fields from single-view image measurements with neural fields.
+Our method succeeds at reconstructing simulated refractive fields with varying light source density.
+By using the known location of light emitters, our method reconstructs refractive volumes from a single viewpoint that rival those of multiview methods.
+Finally, our results on physically realistic simulations of dark matter show promise for the application of our method to real weak lensing survey data for dark matter mapping.
 Beyond dark matter fields, our method opens doors to reconstructing other refractive phenomena, underscoring the computer vision community's potential to drive significant advances in scientific discovery with computational imaging.